I was a sickly kid.

 I opened my first practice in 2009 and actually did house calls for awhile.
 In a short time I started using a former utility closet in the gym I trained at as an office.
 I called it my “Harry Potter Office.”
 It was literally a small utility room underneath the stairs.

-Once I had a glimmer that my venture into private practice worked and—more importantly—helped people stay healthy and improve their lives I retired from Emergency Medicine and committed myself to what I like to refer to as Longevity Medicine.
+Once I had a glimmer that my venture into private practice worked and—more importantly—helped people stay healthy and improve their lives I retired from Emergency Medicine and committed myself to what has been variously described as Anti-Aging, Functional, Integrative, Longevity, and/or Alternative Medicine.

-I currently have two physical offices—one in San Jose, CA and the other in Redding, CA. I also have virtual offices based in Walnut Creek, CA and am licensed to practice medicine in California, Oregon, and Wisconsin.
+I currently have two physical offices—one in San Jose, CA and the other in Redding, CA. I also have virtual offices based in Walnut Creek, CA and am licensed to practice medicine in California, Oregon, Wisconsin, and will soon be in Arizona.

 To Become A Patient Call